thomasballinger/rlundo/readme.md

   - [x] request state of scrollback buffer and screen
   - [x] write a simple test
   - [x] implement cursor query to discover how cursor moved
+    - [x] test cursor query with tmux
+  - [x] count lines from sequence
+    - [ ] also use width to calculate
-  - [ ] figure out if wrapping works (I'm suspicious it doesn't, and we'll need calculate wrapping ourselves
+  - [x] figure out if wrapping works (I'm suspicious it doesn't, and we'll need calculate wrapping ourselves

 - Test cases: